My name is Chris Brannigan and Hasti is my daughter, she has just turned 8 years old and she dreams of being a chef and a dancer.

 WHAT WILL YOUR MONEY BE USED FOR?

-1) To commission a research team to create a proof of concept.
-The first £400,000 will pay for this research.
+1) To commission a research team to create a gene therapy treatment for CdLS.

 WHY SO MUCH?

-The research necessary to provide the proof of concept in the first instance takes place in laboratories and utilising expert researchers and doctors which is very expensive.
-The cost of clinical trials is also astronomical.
+The research necessary to provide the proof of concept takes place in laboratories and utilising expert researchers and doctors which is very expensive.
 Without your donations, a treatment will never be found.
-Our first

-*There are so many obstacles in our path and we can only #HopeforHasti and all of the other pups, that we can reach our target and find a treatment.
+*There are so many obstacles in our path and we can only #HopeforHasti and all of the others with this same condition, that we can reach our target and find a treatment.
 We are registering a charity, which will take a few weeks.
 The charity will be focused on delivering all of the aims stated above.
 Once formed, we will transfer all of the funds received here into the charity to ensure complete transparency moving forward.
-If we are unable to raise the necessary funds, we will donate all of your kind donations to the CDLS Foundation (https://www.cdlsusa.org/) so they can use the monies to support the children and families living everyday with this disease.